Building a Chatbot with OpenAI/ChatGPT and Xano

 Add User’s New Message to History (Temporary): Add the incoming

-to the list/array of messages retrieved in the previous step.
-Make sure it has the correct format:{ "role": "user", "content": user_message }
+user_messageto the list/array of messages retrieved in the previous step.
+Make sure it has the correct format:{ "role": "user", "content": user_message }. - Add External API Request: This is the core step to call OpenAI.

 - Click the ”+” button in the function stack and select “External API Request”.